fxnn/deadbox/README.md

 As for a response, at least the following information need to be contained.

 * The original request's unique identification.
+* A timestamp, after which the response may be regarded as outdated and removed.
 * The response payload.
 * If we want to apply routing over multiple hops, we might also need a unique identifier of the originating drop, and possibly an ordered list of all drops